If you’re planning a career break, or you’re currently on one, you’ll probably be missing out on a regular income and regular super contributions.

 After-tax contributions

-If you can afford to, you can set up a one-off payment or recurring payments into your super via direct debit from your bank account.
+If you can afford to, you can set up a one-off payment or recurring payments into your super from your bank account.
 Topping up your super is just like paying a bill - except of course you're paying yourself.
-Just log in to your online account to get your BPAY® details.
+Just log in to your online account to get your BPAY® details or to set up a direct debit.

 If you’re already on a career break, you’re probably earning less than you usually do.
 That could mean you’re eligible for a co-contribution from the government, if you make after-tax contributions to your super account.
 That's where if you put some money in, the government could too.